12 Eco-Friendly And Stylish Sustainable Shoes To Step Into Now

 Returns: Can return unworn shoes within 14 days

-Kate’s Review: Po-Zu were my first sustainable shoes I have ever loved.
-The heels pictured above must be 4-5 years old; I own two pairs of heels, so these are usually it for all special occasions!
-The cork soles of their shoes allow your foot to melt into them and form a base that is incredibly supportive.
+Kate’s Review: Po-Zu were my first sustainable shoes.
+The heels pictured above were bought in 2017; I own two pairs of heels, so these are usually it for all special occasions!
+The cork soles of their sustainable shoes allow your foot to melt into them and form a base that is incredibly supportive.
 The natural materials they use are probably why they are my least smelly shoes too.

 Type: Unisex Sneakers/Runners/Boots